WWF Russia’s Polar Bear Patrol helps local communities reduce conflicts between animals and people.

 Declining sea ice and human garbage have set the stage for a huge influx of polar bears on the Russian Arctic island of Novaya Zemlya.

-Last month, the Polar Bear Specialist Group of the International Union for the Conservation of Nature (IUCN) released a new assessment of polar bears.
+In October 2019, the Polar Bear Specialist Group of the International Union for the Conservation of Nature (IUCN) released a new assessment of polar bears.
 The findings reveal the most up-to-date information for polar bear populations.